Big Lottery Fund Announces £45 Million in Funding for Community Projects

 The Great Exhibition of the North, which takes place in Newcastle and Gateshead, will receive £190,000, while Suffolk’s Fit Villages programme, which aims to improve the fitness of older and isolated people in the Suffolk Coastal area, will receive £323,436.

 Last year The Big Lottery Fund distributed £713 million to projects like these, and has contributed over £8 billion since 2004.
-You can see a full list of the projects to receive a share of the latest round of funding here.

 Where Does the Money Come From?